rgoodling3/rgoodling3.github.io/index.md

 ### Data

 Our data is coming from a doodle dataset that was provided by Google.
 The data set can be found here: https://quickdraw.withgoogle.com/data.
+Using the labeled images, we searched for images that alligned with existing emojis.
+We then had a list of 95 emojis that could be matched with doodles from the dataset.
+Google's doodle dataset had more than 100,000 doodles for most of the images, so this provided us with more than enough data to train and test on.

 ### Approach